People come to Harpeth River State Park to canoe, hike, fish, and picnic. Most of them don't know much about its history.

-At the present time, you cannot access the mounds except by a ranger-led tour (to arrange one, call the park at 615-952-2099).
-There is, however, a spectacular view of the mounds from a nearby bluff called Mace Bluff.
-Here are some interesting points about Mound Bottom:
+You cannot get to the mounds except by a ranger-led tour between October and March (to arrange one, call the park at 615-952-2099).
+There is, however, a great view of the mounds from a nearby overlook called Mace Bluff.

 The overlook at the Narrows of the Harpeth

 Near Mound Bottom you will find the Narrows of the Harpeth, where the Harpeth River comes within a few hundred feet of where the river returns, seven miles downstream.

 In 1818, a businessman named Montgomery Bell bought this land and (with the help of slaves) dug a tunnel through the embankment that separates the two sides of the Narrows of the Harpeth.
 In doing so, he created enough moving water to power a forge, known as the Pattison Forge.